Burnley 1-0 Stoke City

 But Stoke were ultimately unable to take advantage of an unusually tentative Burnley as they slipped to a fourth defeat in their past five games.

+"Don't tell me that anyone says Burnley deserved to win that, because they didn't," Hughes said.
+"The lads are devastated.

+"We'll be OK, we're fine.
+We are working hard to try to turn this around but I am encouraged by what I've seen tonight."

-The 16 points they have taken from their opening 17 games is their lowest at this stage of a Premier League season.
+The 16 points Stoke have taken from their opening 17 games is their lowest at this stage of a Premier League season.

 And Barnes' goal was the 36th they have conceded in the league this season - the worst record in the top flight.